 The large number of model parameters does not allow for a reliable extraction of nucleation rates via model fits to the kinetic analysis of the SAXS data.
-We emphasize that this is not a problem of the model or the data quality, but the complex pathway, which involves many coupled processes.
-As an example, the amount of crystal nucleation within the MIP depends not only on the rate k_n , but also on the amount of MIP.
-The latter is mainly determined by the supersaturation represented by L_0 , at least for fast formation of the MIP compared to crystal
+We emphasize that this is not a problem of the model or the data quality, but the complex pathway that involves many coupled processes.
+As an example, the amount of crystal nucleation within the MIP depends not only on the rate $k_n$ , but also on the amount of MIP.
+The latter is mainly determined by the supersaturation represented by $L_0$ , at least for fast formation of the MIP compared to crystal nucleation.
+Only based on fitting the kinetic data from SAXS, an decrease in $L_0$ will consequentially cause a decrease in $k_n$ .
+While thus additional information e.g. on the supersaturation are required for a real quantitative fit, the qualitative signatures of the two-step process such as the plateau in the crystal fraction can still be used to provide evidence for the scenario of a two-step nucleation process.